goldfirere/singletons/README.md

    `Data.Singletons.CustomStar` work.

-If desired, you can pick your own naming conventions by using the `Data.Singletons.TH.Options` module.
+If desired, you can pick your own naming conventions by using the `Data.Singletons.TH.Options` module in `singletons-th`.
 Here is an example of how this module can be used to prefix a singled data constructor with `MyS` instead of `S`:

 ```hs
 import Control.Monad.Trans.Class